 We are proud to bring out this troubling work of eco-feminism in gorgeous full color.
 It may well be the most colorful poetry book you buy all year, but don’t be fooled, it’s an intense work of anxiety in an age of political and environmental upheaval.

 This book is also the focus of our first ERB Emerging Visions Filmmaker Award, which provides a stipend to a woman filmmaker in a Washington State High School or College program to work with our collaborators on the creation of a short film inspired by their work.
-Our first award recipient is Rebecca Starkey of Central Washington University and will be posting her film on September 16, 2017.
+Our first award recipient is Rebecca Starkey of Central Washington University.

 Copy and paste this URL into your WordPress site to embed